jrstrick/Arduino_IDE_Tool_Skeleton/readme.md

 ***
 ##Caviats
 ***
-I'm pretty sure make.sh doesn't work.
-I will probably remove it down the road.

 build.xml doesn't contain much in the way of useful paths into the guts of Arduino.
 I'll fix that soon by backporting from the project I actually built Tool\_Skeleton to understand.